France train attack hero Stone stabbed in California

 They were feted back home in Sacramento with a parade.

 After the fight on Thursday morning, police initially did not believe Stone would survive, but doctors were able to control his bleeding, the Sacramento Bee reported.
-The medical centre said late on Thursday that Stone was in serious but stable condition in its intensive care unit.
+The medical centre said on Thursday Stone was in serious condition.

-"His injuries were significant," said Dr. Douglas Kirk, the hospital's chief medical officer.
-Stone was heavily sedated after undergoing surgery for about two hours to repair damage from stab wounds to his torso, Kirk said.

 Bernard said police had not yet asked Stone whether he had been drinking before the altercation.
 Bernard said Stone was out with four friends, a man and three women, and his companions had been drinking.

-The other group consisted of two or three people who fled the scene in a gray or black Toyota Camry and had not been apprehended, Bernard said.
+The other group consisted of two or three people who fled the scene in a gray or black Toyota Camry and have not yet been apprehended, Bernard said.

 "Everybody send prayers out to the Stone family today," Skarlatos said on Twitter.